-Balancing other redox reactions can become quite complicated and a systematic approach is used.
-The half reaction method of balancing redox reactions emphasizes the fact that redox reactions can be separated into an oxidation half reaction, which shows only the oxidation process and a reduction half reactions which shows the reduction process.
-For the overall balanced reaction the two half reactions are combined so that the electrons in the two half reactions cancel.
-The half reaction method is particularly useful for reactions in aqueous solution.
-A reduction half reaction shows only the reduction process.
-The two half reactions are combined to make a balanced redox equation.
+Balancing redox reactions can become quite complicated and a systematic approach should be used.
+The half-reaction method of balancing redox reactions emphasizes the fact that redox reactions can be separated into an oxidation half-reaction, which shows only the oxidation process and a reduction half-reactions which shows the reduction process.
+For the overall balanced reaction, the two half-reactions are combined so that the electrons in the two half-reactions cancel.
+The half-reaction method is particularly useful for reactions in aqueous solution.
+The two half-reactions are combined to make a balanced redox equation.

 - NaOH + HCl → NaCl + H2O

 - BaCl2 + H2SO4 → BaSO4 + 2HCl